billouboq/postcss-slash-css/readme.md

 If `MatchAll` is used, css will be removed only if it is present in ALL targets files.
 If `MatchAtleastOne` is used, css will be removed when it is present ATLEAST in one of targets css files.

+#### checkImportant

+- Type: `boolean`
+- Optional
+- Default: true

+if `false` two properties are equals even if one has important and the other does not have it.

 ## Testing

 To test this plugin, just run :